 You know how they say once you become a homeowner, the projects never stop?
 I’m pretty sure that applies to a homestead (no matter how large or small) as well.

-The latest project on our backyard homestead was to create an extended outdoor chicken run.
 Although our chickens do have a roomy outdoor area that’s completely enclosed, I still feel like they don’t have as much space as they need.
 We don’t have the option to let them free range in our yard because we don’t have a fence at the property line.
 We needed to extend our space.

 We’re on a tight budget and I wanted to try and come up with a creative way to use free resources, so I thought of pallets.
 Oh, the glorious pallet with it’s 2,304,982 uses.
 We picked the nicest looking pallets we could find and started building a pallet chicken coop extension to give them more room to roam.

 - 4′ x 4′ posts to ensure the sturdiness of the enclosure